micahkepe/handwritten_digits_recognition/README.md

 4. Run the `train.py` script to train the model.
 5. After training, use the `predict.py` script to make predictions on new handwritten digits.

+## Results
+The trained model achieved an accuracy of 97.19% on the test set of the MNIST dataset.
+This indicates its ability to accurately recognize handwritten digits.

 ## Future Enhancements

 Here are some possible future enhancements for this project: